 Indexing is a strategy that minimizes transaction costs.
-Investors will purchase index funds, fund of funds with mutual funds, or exchange-traded funds as their primary holdings.
+Investors will purchase index funds, a fund of funds with mutual funds, or exchange-traded funds as their primary holdings.
 Specific indexes an investor could buy when indexing include:

 - S&P 500 Index

-- Dow Jones Industry Average (DJIA)
+- Dow Jones Industrial Average (DJIA)